 WILLIAM BARWICK (BILLY) GRIFFIN (1917-2007)

 1956 - The Billy Griffin House, 506 Park Avenue, Goldsboro NC.
-Sold in 2007 to Steff Adams and Carolyn Ganley.
-Ganley Heirs sold in 2015 to Stephanie A. Rowe.
+Sold in 2007 to Stephanie Adams and Carolyn Ganley.
+Sold in 2021 to Saniya S. and Philip F. Morris Jr.